ibm-cloud-docs/assistant/dialog-methods.md

 - **Incrementing a numeric property from the JSON editor** `"output":{"number":"<? output.number + 1 ?>"}`

 You can use SpEL expressions in dialog node conditions and dialog node response conditions also.
-When an expression is used in a condition, you do not need to surround it with the `<? ?>` syntax.
+When an expression is used in a condition, the surrounding `<? ?>` syntax is not required.

-- **Checking for a specific entity value** `@sys-date.after(today())`
+- **Checking for a specific entity value from a dialog node condition** `@city.toLowerCase() == 'paris'`
-  `@city.toLowerCase() == 'paris'`
+- **Checking for a specific date range from a dialog node response condition** `@sys-date.after(today())`

 The following sections describe methods you can use to process values.
 They are organized by data type: